 - Read the passage: Have students highlight the target skill pattern, then read the text.
 The first few lessons have very simple sentences and later lessons have a short story.
 Practice fluency again by reading 3 times and coloring in a star each time.

 - Comprehension: Students show comprehension in fun ways!
-Finishing a picture to match the text, labeling the characters to differentiate, coloring in the matching picture, predicting are some of the activities.
-Later sets will include written comprehension answers, but these simple activities are perfect for emergent readers to demonstrate their understanding.
+Finishing a picture to match the text, labeling the characters to differentiate, coloring in the matching picture, or answering questions will keep your students engaged.

 STEP 4: MONITOR PROGRESS

-I also included Fluency Drills with real and nonsense CVC words for extra practice and/or progress-monitoring.
+I also included Fluency Drills with real and nonsense words for extra practice and/or progress-monitoring.

 You can use the same assessment sheets multiple times for each student.
 Simply use a different-colored pen and mark the test date in the same color.